0ywfe/Basic-reg-generator/README.md

    git clone https://github.com/your-username/Basic-reg-generator.git

 2. Navigate to the project folder: cd Basic-reg-generator
 3. Run the script:
-  python registration.py
+   python Registration.py

----

 ## Limitations

+- Implemented as a **single-file, procedural script**
+- Registration areas are limited to a small predefined list
+- Plate generation logic is simplified and not fully DVLA-accurate
+- No persistence, configuration files, or reusable functions
+- Designed for interactive CLI use only

 ---

-Area codes are limited to a small predefined list

-No persistence or file output

-Admin functionality is not implemented

-Plate generation is simplified and not fully DVLA-accurate

-## Future Improvements

----

-Expand area code coverage

-Refactor logic into functions

-Add proper admin/customisation features

-Add automated tests

-Improve validation and structure

 ## Disclaimer

-This project is for educational purposes only and does not generate real or officially registered vehicle plates.
+This project is for **educational purposes only** and does not generate real or officially registered vehicle registration plates.

-## Speed / curiosity project, took me 2 hours (Week 3, Foundation Year)